cwinpy/cwinpy/docs/data.rst

     >>> data.add_data("dataH1.hdf5")
     >>> data.add_data("dataL1.hdf5")

-This type of object is used when performing parameter estimation for a single pulsar with data from multiple detectors.
+This type of object is used when performing :ref:`parameter estimation<Known pulsar parameter estimation>` for a single pulsar with data from multiple detectors.

 Data API
 --------